Death of Chan Yin-lam: HKDI footage

 Students from the Hong Kong Design Institute where she was a student demanded the release of CCTV footage from 19 September as Chan was last seen on campus.
 On 15 October, after a sit-in, campus management acceded to the demands and released some partial footage, but disgruntled students demanded the integral unedited footage with a 30-minute deadline.
 When they failed to comply with the deadline, school premises were vandalised, surveillance cameras were damaged and a fire alarm was set off.
 The VTC later suspended all classes between 15 and 17 October.
 The VTC has since released additional CCTV clips after 200 students, amid class suspension, rallied inside the campus to support an online appeal for an indefinite class boycott.

 After the Design Institute had disclosed surveillance videos and the girl's mother had appealed for an end to the speculation of Chan's death, students continued to demand the release of integral footage from surveillance cameras for 29 and 30 October.
 Masked protesters accused the school of downplaying the situation; they continued to damage facilities and equipment on campus for two days, with the police ended up having to be called.

-It has been suggested that the girl in the footage was an imposter, and that an actress had appeared in some cover-up by authorities.
+Online rumours suggested that the girl in the footage was an imposter, and that an actress had appeared in some cover-up by authorities (although there is little evidence to support this claim).
 For the coroner's inquest, Chan's family members, social workers, and friends all identified the girl on the footage as Chan.
-Ho Yun-loi, her grandfather, added that he saw Chan in the same clothing on the morning of 19 September.
+Ho Yun-loi, her grandfather, confirmed that he saw Chan in the same clothing on the morning of 19 September.
 The Coroner's Court jury accepted in the verdict that the girl in the footage was Chan.